 Degrees and Certifications:

-Ed.
-S. in Counselor Education M. Ed. in School Counseling B. M. in Music Education Licensed Professional Counselor (Alabama, #3827) National Certified Counselor
+EdD in Educational Leadership (in progress) EdS in School Counseling MEd in School Counseling BM in Music Education Licensed Professional Counselor (Alabama, #3827) National Certified Counselor National Certified School Counselor

-Daniel Birdsong is the second and third grade professional school counselor at Creek View Elementary School (CVES) in Alabaster City Schools.
-He is a Licensed Professional Counselor (LPC) in Alabama (#3827) and a National Certified Counselor (NCC).
+Daniel Birdsong is the second and third grade school counselor at Creek View Elementary School (CVES) in Alabaster City Schools.
+He is a Licensed Professional Counselor (LPC) in Alabama (#3827), a National Certified Counselor (NCC), and a National Certified School Counselor (NCSC).

 Daniel earned a Bachelor of Music degree in Choral Music Education and a Master of Education degree in School Counseling from the University of Montevallo.
-He earned an Educational Specialist degree from Jacksonville State University in Counselor Education and is currently pursuing a Educational Doctorate degree in Educational Leadership from Samford University.
+He earned an Educational Specialist degree from Jacksonville State University in School Counseling and is currently pursuing an Educational Doctorate degree in Educational Leadership from Samford University.

-In addition to serving at CVES, Daniel is an adjunct professor at the University of Montevallo teaching Counseling Practicum.
-He also serves on the Alabama School Counselor Association Executive Board as the Award’s Luncheon Co-Chair and serves on the professional development and bylaws review committees.
-Daniel is a member of the University of Montevallo’s Counseling Program Advisory Council.
+In addition to serving at CVES, Daniel is an adjunct instructor at the University of Montevallo teaching Counseling Practicum and School Counseling.
+He serves on the Alabama Counseling Association Executive Board as the Emerging Leader and on the Alabama School Counselor Association Executive Board as the Awards Luncheon and Professional Recognition Co-Chair as well as serves on the professional development and bylaws review committees.
+Daniel is a member of the University of Montevallo’s Graduate Counseling Program Advisory Council.
 Passionate about professional development, Daniel has provided training and presented sessions at the local, district, and state levels.